-Received Petition lext (Prayer) Number of Petitioners Status Responsible Officer Response 12/03/19 This Petition from City of Greater Dandenong Residents draws the attention of Council Directors and Councillors to the 559 New Tabled 25 March 2019 Referred to Director Engineering Services Our reasons for signing this petition are as follows: • The public consultation process was inadequate and far from extensive All users of Parkfield Reserve were not consulted Regional community users of the velodrome were not consulted Cycling Victoria, Heritage Victoria, National Trust (Victoria) were Inditioning that a rate and regional velocities was planted for demolition Bicycle Network and other cycling organisations were not consulted.
-Proponents of safe cycling and walking facilities were never consulted Instead of demolition, Maurice Kirby Velodrome must be resurfaced, made DDA compliant, pavilions upgraded and all groups utilising Parkfield Reserve work together for everyone's benefit.
+Date Received Petition Text (Prayer) Number of Petitioners Status Responsible Officer Response 12/03/19 This Petition from City of Greater Dandenong Residents draws the attention of Council Directors and Councillors to the 559 New Tabled 25 March 2019 Referred to Director Engineering Services Our reasons for signing this petition are as follows: The public consultation process was inadequate and far from extensive All users of Davided Deserve was not consulted All users of Davided Deserve was not consulted Regional community users of the velochrome were not consulted Regional community users of the velochrome were not consulted Cycling Victoria, Heritage Victoria, National Trust (Victoria) were not informed that a rare and regional velochrome was planned for demolities Bigging the second structure of the second structure of the second second Instead of demolition, Maurice Kirby Velodrome must be resurfaced, made DDA compliant, pavilions upgraded and all groups utilising Parkfield Reserve work together for everyone's benefit.
 It is beneficial, and in the City of Greater Dandenong's interests, to promote a diverse range of activities that are on offer at Parkfield Reserve, whether it be active or passive It is a rare and unique velodrome that has withstood the test of time and the Maurice Kirby velodrome is the only velodrome within the Greater Dandenong region.